TV Fronteira Paulista: Globo affiliate

+Disaffiliation from Globo

-On October 25, 2024, it was announced that TV Fronteira would no longer affiliate with TV Globo beginning in January of 2025, after 30 years.
-Globo's coverage in the region will be done by TV TEM Bauru (which previously covered Presidente Prudente until 1994) from January 1, 2025, while TV Fronteira hasn't yet announced its future.
-The switch was later postponed to August 31, 2025, enabling a smoother transition period.
+On 25 October 2024, it was announced that TV Fronteira would no longer affiliate with TV Globo beginning in January 2025, after 30 years.
+Globo's coverage in the region will be done by TV TEM Bauru (which previously covered Presidente Prudente until 1994) from 1 January 2025, while TV Fronteira hasn't yet announced its future.
+The switch was later postponed to 31 August 2025, enabling a smoother transition period.

-However, on July 18, 2025, TV Fronteira took judicial action against TV Globo, requiring the affiliation contract to be renewed for another five years.
+However, on 18 July 2025, TV Fronteira took judicial action against TV Globo, requiring the affiliation contract to be renewed for another five years.
 The station also accused the network of promoting unfair competition practices to benefit TV TEM.
 Also according to the station, the end of the affiliation with Globo will make it impossible to continue its activities, leading to the imminent risk of "bankruptcy and mass unemployment".

-Globo appealed the situation and obtained an injunction on August 28, revoking the decision of August 5, which had determined the affiliation for an indefinite period.
-As a result, the station must stop relaying the network's signal on August 31, at 11:59pm, the deadline originally stipulated by the Rio network.
+Globo appealed the situation and obtained an injunction on 28 August, revoking the decision of 5 August, which had determined the affiliation for an indefinite period.
+As a result, the station was required to stop relying the network's signal effective form the original deadline of 1 September 2025.
 Furthermore, Globo had proposed a renewal with TV Fronteira for another seven months, which would end in March 2026, being rejected by the station, which wanted another thirty months.
 Fronteira was also penalized with R$300,000 for legal fees.

-After ten months, on August 29, TV Fronteira announced officially to the public that its 31-year affiliation with TV Globo was ending.
+After ten months, on 29 August 2025, TV Fronteira announced officially to the public that its 31-year affiliation with TV Globo was ending.
 The station stated that it would comply with the court decision, in addition to keeping the news programs Bom Dia Fronteira and Fronteira Notícias on the schedule at the same times they were already shown, but without clarifying what the programming would be seen at other times with its departure from Globo.
 At midnight on August 31st, TV Fronteira suspended TV Globo's network feed during Altas Horas, placing a slide on the screen informing the station's departure and subsequently, a series of promos from other Grupo Paulo Lima outlets.